LoyaltyNZ/hoodoo/docs/api_specification/README.md

 **Important:** When a Caller instance is modified or deleted, the platform provider's implementation should ensure that any [Sessions](#session.resource) that refer to the Caller are automatically invalidated.

 The Caller's `authentication_secret` is a value that _only the intended user of this Caller instance must ever know_.
 The value is only returned when a Caller resource instance is _created_ and can _never be retrieved again_ by any mechanism.
 If you lose a Caller's secret, the Caller instance becomes useless.
 If a Caller's UUID and secret are known, then a [Session](#session.resource) can be created to make API calls under that Caller's identity.
 If a malicious third party learned these values, they could "impersonate you" with potential for _substantial_ financial repercussions.
 Consequently, a Caller's secret *MUST NEVER, EVER* be made public or transmitted over insecure communications channels such as e-mail, plain FTP or plain HTTP.
 Use things like SFTP, HTTPS, or PGP encryption and minimise the number of places that the secret is known.

+The `fingerprint` where available is a UUID that uniquely identifies the Caller instance using a value that is not part of any security layer.
+Resource implementations may choose to persist this when resource instances are created and use Hoodoo rendering to return the fingerprint value in the `created_by` field of resource representations.
+See the [Fingerprints section](#fingerprints) for more information.

 The resource contains an `identity` section that in the generic description of a Caller contains no information, because the significance of quantities in terms of identity is up to individual APIs to define.
 From an [earlier example](#access_security) with User and Photo resources, a `user_id` field would go here.
 The implementation for that photo management example platform of the Caller resource endpoint would document, require and understand this quantity.